ssh-vom/OpenArcade/Deliverables (Documentation)/Rev 0 System Design/Open_Arcade_Rev0_System_Design.typ

 #pagebreak()
 = Initialization
 == Startup
-The parent module (client) will be plugged into the device that the user wants to use (in most cases it will be a computer).
+The parent module (client) will be plugged into the host device that the user wants to use (in most cases it will be a computer).
 Once the parent module is powered (via the cable connection), it will automatically start looking for advertising children modules (server).
 When the parent module finds a child module that is advertising, it will automatically connect.
 Once connected, the parent module will relay the user's input to the computer resulting in in-game actions.

 Child modules are turned on via a switch to connect power to the system, and will begin an advertising phase for a set time until timeout is declared if no connection is established.
 == Termination
-The parent module can be turned off by disconnecting the module from the device.
-Child modules can be turned off via a power switch, which will disconnect the established BLE connection between the parent and child (removing it from the parent device list).
+The parent module can be turned off by disconnecting the parent from the host device.
+Child modules can be turned off via a power switch, which will disconnect the established BLE connection between the parent and child (removing it from the parent's module list).

 In the case that the temperature of the parent or child exceeds a warning or critical temperature (threshold set by manufacturer), the module will shut off and will be reuseable once the temperature is safe.